 If you take too much metformin hydrochloride tablets, call your healthcare provider, local Poison Control Center, or go to the nearest hospital emergency room right away.
 What should I avoid while taking metformin hydrochloride tablets?
 Do not drink a lot of alcoholic drinks while taking metformin hydrochloride tablets.
 This means you should not binge drink for short periods, and you should not drink a lot of alcohol on a regular basis.
 Alcohol can increase the chance of getting lactic acidosis.

-What are the side effects of metformin hydrochloride tablets? · Lactic acidosis.
+What are the side effects of metformin hydrochloride tablets?

+Lactic acidosis.
 Metformin, the active ingredient in metformin hydrochloride tablets, can cause a rare but serious condition called lactic acidosis (a buildup of an acid in the blood) that can cause death.
-Lactic acidosis is a medical emergency and must be treated metformin hydrochloride tablets.
+Lactic acidosis is a medical emergency and must be treated

-in the hospital.
-Call your doctor right away if you have any of the following symptoms, which could be signs of lactic acidosis c/o • • stools Swallow metformin hydrochloride tablets whole.
-You may sometimes pass a soft mass in hydrochloride tablets. (bowel movement) that looks your
+Call your doctor right away if you have any of the following symptoms, which could be signs of lactic acidosis

-- or surgery, the amount of diabetes medicine that you need may change.
-Tell your healthcare provider right When your body as fever, trauma s. (such as a car accident), under some types of stress, like metformin infection , such - check how well your kidneys are working before and during your treatment with metformin hydrochloride away if you have any of these problems.
-Your healthcare provider should do blood tests đ regular blood tests, including your blood sugar levels and your hemoglobin A1C.
+- c/o • • stools Swallow metformin hydrochloride tablets whole.
+You may sometimes pass a soft mass in (bowel movement) that looks like metformin your - or surgery, the amount of diabetes medicine that you need may change.
+Tell your healthcare provider right When your body as fever, trauma hydrochloride tablets.
+S (such under some as a car accident), types of stress, infection , such - check how well your kidneys are working before and during your treatment with metformin hydrochloride Your healthcare away if you have any of these problems your provider should do blood tests ð - regular blood tests, including your blood sugar levels tablets Your healthcare provider will check your diabetes with and your hemoglobin A1C. your healthcare instructions đ